broofa/BroofaJS/nocha/README.md

 ## flags

+The flags below refer to step #'s, which precede each task and suite title in console output.
+E.g. "1.3 **Validates Email**"'s step number is `1.3`.

+### --only=[step number]

+Run the named step, and only the named step.

-### --break=[suite or task number]
+### --break=[step number]

-Wait for debugger to connect, then break immediately prior to running the designated suite or task number.
-You can find the number, preceeeding each suite or task in the console output.
+Waits for debugger to connect then breaks immediately prior to running the designated step.

 ## ES6 module support